You’ve heard it before:

 Tracking doesn’t start until you install the plugin, so it’s best to get started sooner rather than later.

 How to use this data

-This isn’t “nice to know” data; you can make valuable changes to your business when you know where your visitors come from.
+This isn’t “nice to know” data; you can make valuable changes to your business when you can see your referral website traffic.